-Effective July 1, 2005, the classification of Cable Access Coordinator shall receive a car allowance of \$200.00 per month.
+The classification of Cable Access Coordinator shall receive a car allowance of \$200.00 per month.

 ARTICLE IX.
 STANDBY PAY

 9.1 Employees Assigned.

 Employees assigned to the classifications of Wastewater Treatment Plant Operations Supervisor, Public Works Maintenance Supervisor, Laboratory Supervisor, Laboratory Analyst I, and Laboratory Analyst II, shall be eligible for Standby Pay.
 These employees are required to remain continuously available, in accordance with Article 9.2, for the time period assigned to respond to calls for service.